Select Page

 4. Discuss the services they provide and their fee.

-5. Make sure to get a written contract and read it carefully before you sign it.
-Ensure that the contract lists all the services they will give you and that it clearly states the fee you discussed.
+5. Get a written contract and read it carefully before you sign it.
+Ensure the contract lists all the services they will give you and clearly states the fee you discussed.

 Settle in Canada with Confidence and Ease